ChrstphrHll/npc_gen/students/Cirvlon Elpaerae.md

 ---
 # Cirvlon Elpaerae
 ### Description
-- Tiefling Druid from Principality of the Palus Peoples
+- Tiefling Druid from Aldercrown Empire
 - 2nd year Assault student in Alderden
 - short straight strawberry blond hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Impressive and Callous, and has Logic as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes